 3) Parents will be prompted by the Childcare Choices service every three months to confirm the details they entered on their application are still accurate.
 This is to check continued eligibility.
 Please note: This is a government service and is not a service provided by Rochdale Borough Council.

-4) Parents will be prompted by text message and or email, four weeks before the reconfirmation deadline and again two weeks before the deadline if you still haven't reconfirmed.
+4) Parents will be prompted by text message or email four weeks before the deadline.
 You can also check the reconfirmation dates by logging in to the Rochdale Parent Portal.

 1) You should speak with you chosen provider and ask them if you will be offered 30 hours of free childcare per week and how this will work.
-If you are using the Parent Portal you can pass your details to a provider of your choice (assuming they are registered to deliver free/funded entitlements) directly.
+If you are using the Parent Portal you can pass your details to a provider of your choice directly.

-2) If your current or chosen provider is not planning to offer 30 hours free childcare per week you may wish to consider alternative providers who may be able to meet your needs.
+2) If your chosen provider is not planning to offer 30 hours free childcare, you may wish to consider alternative providers who may be able to meet your needs.

-3) Assuming your current provider is offering 30 hours free childcare per week and you are using over 30 hours childcare per week you will only be required to pay anything in addition to 30 hours per week.
+3) You will only be required to pay anything in addition to 30 hours per week.

-5) The provider will then verify and validate the code, ask you to complete a parental declaration and agree a start date for your child to begin accessing 30 hours free childcare per week.
+5) The provider will verify your eligibility code, ask you to complete a parental declaration and agree a start date for your child to begin accessing 30 hours free childcare.